The right to believe, to worship and witness

 Fr Pinchuk also belongs to the branch of the Russian Orthodox Church Outside Russia (ROCOR) which did not join other parts of ROCOR when they joined the Moscow Patriarchate in 2007.

-Fr Pinchuk is under investigation under Criminal Code Article 280.3, which punishes a repeat offence of "discrediting" the Armed Forces.
+Fr Pinchuk is under investigation under Criminal Code Article 280.3 ("Public dissemination, under the guise of credible statements, of knowingly false information on the use of the Armed Forces of the Russian Federation"), which punishes a repeat offence of "discrediting" the Armed Forces.
 "But I have committed no crime," Fr Pinchuk said.
 "I am a priest and have the right to denounce evil, regardless of who is involved and the political situation."
 He remains a suspect and has not been arrested.

 Administrative and criminal punishments for opposing warNew punishments for criticising Russia's actions in its war against Ukraine entered legal force as soon as President Vladimir Putin signed them into law on 4 March.